-Officially called the Palace of Holyroodhouse, Holyrood Palace is the Scottish residence of the British royal family.
-Holyrood Palace is located at the foot of the historic Royal Mile and sits on the edge of Holyrood Park, opposite the Scottish Parliament.
+Holyrood Palace is located at the foot of the historic Royal Mile and sits on the edge of Holyrood Park, opposite the open greenery of the Arthur’s Seat crags, and next to the Scottish Parliament.

-During a visit to the Palace of Holyroodhouse, visitors can see the state apartments as well as more historic apartments, including Mary Queen of Scot’s living chambers.
-The Queens Gallery opened to the public in 2002 as part of the Golden Jubilee celebrations.
+Discover the Scottish royal residenceDuring a visit to the Palace of Holyroodhouse, you can see the state apartments as well as other extraordinary spaces, including Mary Queen of Scot’s living chambers.
+The Queen’s Gallery opened to the public in 2002 as part of the Golden Jubilee celebrations.
 It hosts changing exhibitions from the royal collection.

-Guided tours of the palace’s highlights are available.
-Free audio guides are available in several languages and guide you through the palace.
-Alternatively, for a more personal touch, in the summer months guides will escort you around the palace and are happy to impart their vast knowledge of this historic building and share local stories.
+Guided tours of the palace’s highlights are available and recommended.
+Free audio guides in several languages can be used to guide you through the palace.
+For a more personal touch, in the summer months guides will escort you around the palace and are happy to impart their vast knowledge of this historic building and share local stories.